Your Plano firm's Wix site looks fine and quietly leaks every lead before it reaches sales

 Exactly what you get

 A site that works as a lead engine instead of a brochure that leaks.
 Every form submission lands in your CRM with its source attached, so you can finally tell which marketing drives pipeline.
 You get full brand control with no template ceiling, fast performance that helps both ranking and conversion, and the custom features, gated content, calculators, a client portal, that a corporate buyer in Plano expects.
 The CMS lets marketing update content without a developer for routine changes.
-It connects naturally with custom CRM development and business intelligence dashboards to close the loop from visit to pipeline.
+It connects naturally with custom CRM development and business intelligence (BI) dashboards to close the loop from visit to pipeline.

 How to choose a developer in Plano